 3. Embrace this stage of your life

-This is a great mantra for boomers: make the rest of your life the best of your life.
+This is a great mantra: make the rest of your life the best of your life.

-If you’re a baby boomer over a certain age, it can sometimes feel like you’ve already peaked.
+If you’re over 50, it can sometimes feel like you’ve already peaked.
 The best has already happened; you’ve gotten married, had kids, excelled in your career, bought a house, settled down… Everything’s already been done, so what else is there to look forward to?!

 Well, the rest of your life!
 Yes, this stage is different, and the pace is slightly slower, but there are so many exciting and fun things to look forward to.